expressjs/expressjs.com/en/advanced/best-practice-performance.md

 });
 </code></pre>

 However, try-catch works only for synchronous code.
-Since the Node platform is primarily asynchronous (particularly in a production environment), try-catch won't catch a lot of exceptions.
+Because the Node platform is primarily asynchronous (particularly in a production environment), try-catch won't catch a lot of exceptions.

 <a name="promises"></a>

 #### Use promises

-Promises will handle any exceptions (both explicit and implicit) in asynchronous code blocks using `then()`.
+Promises will handle any exceptions (both explicit and implicit) in asynchronous code blocks that use `then()`.
 Just add `.catch(next)` to the end of promise chains.
 For example:

 <pre><code class="language-javascript" translate="no">
 app.get('/', function (req, res, next) {